kovilapu-bharat/kovilapu-bharat/README.md

 ## 🏋️‍♂️ Gym & Fitness
 💪 Strength Training Warrior – Lifting heavy and leveling up!
-🏃‍♂️ Speed & Stamina – Outrunning my limits, one sprint at a time.
+🏃‍♂️ Speed & Stamina – Outrunning my limits one sprint at a time.
 🔥 Power Mode: Activated – No excuses, just results.
 🐉 "Power comes in response to a need, not a desire.
 You have to create that need." — Goku
 ⚡ "A warrior is not one who never falls, but one who rises every time he falls!" — Goku